 Downtown — Pueblo Vida Brewing, 115 E. Broadway

 Known for its tasty experimental beer infusions, Pueblo Vida can be found in a historic building on the east end of Broadway downtown, just west of the new AC Hotel by Marriott.
-The brewery has a casual atmosphere with an ongoing list of events, including regular coloring days and beer releases.
-Its latest infusion: A prickly pear pale ale with cucumber dubbed “Harvest.”
+The brewery has a casual atmosphere with an ongoing list of events, including regular yoga classes and beer releases.

 Downtown — Public Brewhouse, 209 N. Hoff Ave.